SumaiaSorna/portfolio-html-css/README.md

-# sumaiasalahuddin-portfolio
+# portfolio-html-css

+## Description

-highlighting my skills and strongest work as well as the thought processes behind it
+highlighting my skills and strongest work in this portfolio, that shows how my critical thinking skills have evolved over the course of the program.

+## Deployed URL

+The GitHub pages deployed application here.

+## Technologies Used

+- HTML
+- CSS
+- CSS Animation
+- Font Awesome

+## Screenshots

+### Layout Designs

+## Final app